Keir Starmer denies misleading public over tax rises in the Budget

 “They wouldn’t come within my definition,” he said.

-Ms Reeves is looking for £40 billion in tax hikes and spending cuts in a bid to avoid a return to austerity in next Wednesday’s Budget.
+Ms Reeves is looking for £40bn in tax hikes and spending cuts in a bid to avoid a return to austerity in next Wednesday’s Budget.

-Ms Reeves has admitted she will raise some taxes, blaming a £22 billion black hole in the public finances which she says she discovered when she entered office.
+Ms Reeves has admitted she will raise some taxes, blaming a £22bn black hole in the public finances which she says she discovered when she entered office.

 Join our commenting forum